-- Familiarize yourself with the duties and requirements of the position you are filling. - Make sure you can answer general questions about the College and the benefits provided. - Formulate questions that will focus on job-related issues such as asking the candidates how they would deal with real life, job-related situations. - Write down and organize the questions in the order you will be asking them. - Review applicant's resume and/or application. - Obtain an employment and community guide for exempt level, out of area candidates. - Interview Guidelines: - Once the list of job-related questions is created, use it for all applicants for the same position.
+- Familiarize yourself with the duties and requirements of the position you are filling. - Make sure you can answer general questions about the College and the benefits provided. - Formulate questions that will focus on job-related issues such as asking the candidates how they would deal with real life, job-related situations. - Write down and organize the questions in the order you will be asking them. - Review applicant's resume and/or application.

+Interview Guidelines:

+- Once the list of job-related questions is created, use it for all applicants for the same position.
 Some follow up questions may be asked of individual candidates based upon the answers given by the candidate. - Put the applicant at ease with introductory and welcoming remarks. - Ask open-ended questions which require behavioral descriptions rather than simply "yes" or "no" answers (i.e., have them describe a work situation in which they handled stress well rather than just asking if they can "handle stress well"). - Listen; the candidate should do the majority of the talking. - Stay away from questions that have more to do with personal lifestyle than job experience.
 Phrase the question so that the answer will describe on-the-job qualities instead of personal qualities.
 If the question is not related to performance on the job, it should not be asked.